Pets play a special role on our campus

 In keeping with the role they play in students’ lives, we treat resident pets to some pretty sweet perks:

-- Every spring we have a separate graduation ceremony for outgoing pets, complete with “diplomas” signed by Dean Annarelli and presented by both the dean and President Eastman.
+- Every spring we have a graduation ceremony for outgoing pets, complete with “diplomas” presented by our president.
+Check out some press coverage.

-- You may bring your animal or small pet to campus as early as your first semester living on campus.
+- You may bring your small pet to campus as early as your first semester living on campus.

-- You must register your animal or small pet with the Pet Life Staff.
-The animal or small pet must meet the registration and inoculation requirements.
+- You must register your large pet or small pet with the Pet Life Staff.
+All pets must meet the registration and inoculation requirements.

-- Small pets in cages are permitted in all halls.
-Animals defined as dogs, cats, rabbits, ducks, chinchillas, and ferrets are only allowed in animal-friendly dorms.
+- Small pets in cages are permitted in all residence halls.
+Large pets, defined as dogs, cats, rabbits, chinchillas, and ferrets are only allowed in large pet housing.